 1. My dad took me fishing when I was a boy.

 2. My dad still took me fishing when I was a grown man.

 I have learned to love fishing, and though I do have a small boat, I catch most of my fish from the shore or from the dock.
-During my most recent outing, I fished while standing on a concrete slab jutting out into the reservoir.
+During an outing in Spring 2020, I fished while standing on a concrete slab jutting out into the reservoir.
 My catch looked like this:

 Six trout is the possession limit in Idaho, so six is how many fish I caught.
 Well, I actually caught seven but threw one little guy back so he could grow some more and make a better meal for someone in the future.